trimstray/nginx-admins-handbook/README.md

   > For more information about read core dumps please see [GNU Debugger (gdb) - Core dump backtrace](#core-dump-backtrace).

 A core dump is a file containing a process's address space (memory) when the process terminates unexpectedly.
+In other words is an instantaneous picture of a failing process at the moment it attempts to do something very wrong.

 NGINX is a very stable daemon but sometimes it can happen that there is a unique termination of the running NGINX process.

+I think the best practice for core dumps are a properly collected core files, and associated information, we can often solve, and otherwise extract valuable information about the failing process.

 To enable core dumps from NGINX configuration file you should: